MxAshUp/tubulus/README.md

--- Thoughts on Handlers --
+TODO

-Need to cache resources by has of data, rather than id
+ - [ ] Index resources by hash of data, rather than object id

-Decide if resources in database are canonical to process, or just cache

-Thinking it's just cache, but how do we pick up where we left off?

-debug tools:
+ - [ ] Save crawl position in db? (involves .handled, etc)
+ - [ ] Wrap errors and turn into resource

+TOOLS
-- need way to see unhandled resources
+-  [ ] need way to see unhandled resources
-- tape console.log?

-improve meta merging for sub resources

-need to write test for sequence, make sure each one can reference the previous

-error handling wrap for scope
+THOUGHTS

-Should resources mid-sequence be able to be handled by out-of-sequence handlers (like even the first step in the sequence?)
+ - Should resources mid-sequence be able to be handled by out-of-sequence handlers (like even the first step in the sequence?).
+Ie exclusive privilege scope?